Quick Answer

 | Software | Hammer Missions (Starter) | £39/month | Automated flight paths + AI report generation |

 Total hardware cost (drone + extra battery + memory + filters): approximately £800.
 First-year running costs including CAA IDs, insurance, and software subscription add roughly £600–£750.
 You're fully set up and legal for under £1,600 all-in, and the drone pays for itself in two residential survey jobs.
+Keep the kit secure between jobs with a proper van security system, because a drone is exactly the kind of high-value item opportunistic thieves target.

 Buy the Fly More Combo instead if you do more than 5 surveys a month